ethmth/bluez-gatt-server/README.md

 ![](nrf_connect_read_screenshot.png)

-Then, press the 'subscribe notifications' button, and update the value to 16 on computer:
+Then, press the 'subscribe notifications' button (three down arrows), and update the value to 16 on computer:

 `mosquitto_pub -t "my_battery_level" -m "10"`